How to be an Inclusive Leader

 Pamay M. Bassey, Chief Learning & Diversity Officer at Kraft Heinz

 The dictionary defines inclusivity as “the practice or policy of providing equal access to opportunities and resources for people who might otherwise be excluded or marginalized, such as those having physical or mental disabilities or belonging to other minority groups.”
-In a nutshell, it means all are welcome.
+So in a nutshell, inclusive leadership just means a style of leadership where all are equally welcome.

-How does one become a more inclusive leader?
-Leadership and Mentor Coach Deborah Huisken, PCC, makes these suggestions:
+Leadership and Mentor Coach Deborah Huisken, PCC, makes these suggestions on how to be an inclusive leader:

 • Reach lower in the organization than you are used to reaching (particularly if it’s a large organization), and/or more broadly around you, and make connections with people you would not normally speak/socialize with.